Li Yifeng: 2014–2022: Breakthrough and mainstream popularity

-2016–present: Mainstream popularity and acclaim

 In 2016, Li was appointed the Chinese Spectator Ambassador for the blockbuster film Batman v Superman: Dawn of Justice.
 The same month, Li the attended 2016 Style Icon Asia Awards as the only Chinese representative, and won the 2016 SIA Style Icon Award.

 In 2016, Li starred as the protagonist in both seasons of Noble Aspirations, adapted from popular xianxia novel Zhu Xian.
 The drama received positive reviews and surpassed 28 billion views, becoming one of the most watched Chinese dramas.
 He then starred in Sparrow, an espionage series set in the 1940s.
-The drama received critical acclaim for its performance and storyline, and became the highest rated war drama to date with a peak rating of 2.46.
+The drama received critical acclaim, and became the second highest rated drama of the year with the finale reaching the peak rating of 2.46.
 Li won the Best Actor award at the China TV Golden Eagle Award for his performance.

 In 2017, Li starred in the suspense crime film Guilty of Mind, based on the novel Evil Minds by Lei Mi.

-In 2018, Li appeared in CCTV New Year's Gala for the first time, performing the song item "The New Era of Zanzan". starred in the thriller film Animal World, based on the Japanese manga series Ultimate Survivor Kaiji.
-The film received positive critical reviews and topped the box office on the week of its release.
+In 2018, Li appeared in CCTV New Year's Gala for the first time, performing the song "The New Era of Zanzan".
+The same year he starred in the thriller film Animal World, based on the Japanese manga series Ultimate Survivor Kaiji.
+The film received positive reviews and topped the box office of the week of its release.

-In 2020, Li starred in modern romance drama Wait in Beijing, and a hit historical spy drama Fearless Whispers.
-The drama received positive critical reviews and was in the Top 10 of 2020 highest-rated dramas.
+In 2020, Li starred in modern romance drama Wait in Beijing and historical spy drama Fearless Whispers.
+The latter was in the Top 10 of 2020 highest-rated dramas.